CP1404/Practicals/README.md

 > - Your work looks too similar to any provided solutions, code found online or answers made by services like ChatGPT
 > - You miss or skip part of a question (you must attempt all requirements)
 > - Your work includes concepts and code not taught in the subject
-> - Your work does not follow the core concepts and patterns - even if they work!
+> - Your work does not follow the core concepts and patterns taught (e.g., using global variables, while True loops or
+    similar techniques), even if they work!

 ## Submission